-Ken C. Hicks Chairman of the Board, President and Chief Executive Officer

-Ronald J. Halls President and Chief Executive Officer-Foot Locker

-International

-Richard A. Johnson President and Chief Executive Officer-Foot Locker U.S.,

-Lady Foot Locker, Kids Foot Locker and Footaction

-Robert W. McHugh Executive Vice President and Chief Financial Officer Gary M. Bahler Senior Vice President, General Counsel and Secretary
+Ken C. Hicks Chairman of the Board, President and Chief Executive Officer Richard A. Johnson Executive Vice President and Group President-Retail Stores Robert W. McHugh Executive Vice President-Operations Support and former Executive Vice President and Chief Financial Officer Lauren B. Peters Executive Vice President and Chief Financial Officer Gary M. Bahler Senior Vice President, General Counsel and Secretary Jeffrey L. Berk Senior Vice President-Real Estate Ronald J. Halls Retired President and Chief Executive Officer-Foot Locker International

-2010 Summary
+2011 Summary

 Our executive compensation program is designed to attract, motivate, and retain talented retail company executives in order to maintain and enhance the Company's performance and its return to shareholders.
-A significant portion of the compensation provided to the named executive officers is based upon the Company's performance and the performance of our share price.
-The Compensation and Management Resources Committee (the "Compensation Committee"), currently composed of six independent directors, oversees the compensation program.
+In order to accomplish this, we have a compensation program for our executives that ties pay closely to performance.
+A significant portion of the compensation of each of the named executive officers shown in this year's Summary Compensation Table on page 38 is based on the Company's performance and the performance of our share price.
+The more senior an executive's position, the greater the portion of his or her compensation that is tied to performance.
+The Compensation and Management Resources Committee (the "Compensation Committee"), composed of five independent directors, oversees the compensation program.